Dr Katharine Harkin

 The notion of a ‘healthy tan’ is a myth: Tanning of the skin is the body’s attempt to prevent further harm to skin cells’ DNA – tanned skin is damaged skin.

 Most people think about sunburn as something that just happens when abroad on holiday or during a particularly sunny day in Ireland.
-However, the sun does not need to feel hot to increase skin cancer risk.
+However, the sun does not need to feel hot to increase risk of skin cancer.
 The skin is damaged by UV radiation, which is not seen or felt, so don’t be fooled by mild temperatures.
 UV radiation in Ireland is highest between the months of April and September.

 Protect the skin you’re in